 - Receiving assistance from others, such as research, statistical, computer programming, or field data collection help that constitutes an essential element in the undertaking, without acknowledging such assistance in a paper, examination, or project.

 The recommended sanction for medium level offenses is one year of academic probation.
-The student will receive an F on the work and be graded normally for the rest of the course.
+The student will receive an F on the work and be graded normally for the rest of

 Notation of academic probation will be placed on the student's transcript and will remain for the period in which the sanction is in force.
 Records of students who commit medium level offenses will be maintained in the respective Chairperson’s office until graduation.